 As you arrive at the very centre of the park, you are welcomed by the Muong and Dao ethnic groups going about their day to day lives.
 Their traditional homes on stilts sit on the valley floor and are surrounded by mountainous scenery and lush jungle.

-Suggested Motorbike Route
+Suggested Motorbike Route From Hanoi to Xuan Son

 In order to make the best of your drive from Hanoi, it is important to bypass the southern entrance to Xuân Sơn National Park and opt for the road entering the park in the northeast.